-Very shortly the printing presses at VMware Press will be churning out copies of Virtualizing SQL Server with VMware: Doing IT Right, which I’ve co-authored with Michael Corey and Jeff Szastak.
+The printing presses at VMware Press have been churning out copies of Virtualizing SQL Server with VMware: Doing IT Right, which I’ve co-authored with Michael Corey and Jeff Szastak.
 We had a great technical reviewer for this book in Mark Achtemichuk (Mark A – VCDX-050).
 There will be enough copies for everyone, and we’ll be signing them at VMworld(s), and vForum Sydney if you’d like your copy autographed (and hopefully SQL PASS events also).
 This is 512 pages that combines decades of experience into a book, in a single place, which is the definitive guide for virtualizing SQL Server on VMware.
 This project took us over 12 months to complete, and many late nights and full weekends.
 If you ask my family they almost didn’t see me for the entire year.
 This is the third book project I’ve been involved with, after being technical reviewer for VCDX Bootcamp and Virtualizing and Tuning Large-Scale Java Platforms, both also by VMware Press.
 Duncan Epping has done us a great honour and written a fantastic foreward for the book.

 Although I have dedicated this book to my wife, Susanne, and my four sons, Sebastian, Bradley, Benjamin, and Alexander , for their ongoing support (and putting up with my absence during this project).
 I’ve also dedicated this book to the VMware Community.